A version of this article was originally published in Greeneralia in July 2021.

 An anthropocentric worldview focuses on humans as the beings that matter.
 An anthropocentrist would care about the environment because us humans need it to survive and to thrive.
 We value the light, water, food, shelter, energy and resources the environment provides for us, our children and future generations.
 We also enjoy the aesthetic experiences of being in an environment we’ve evolved to find pleasant.
 There are supernatural versions of anthropocentrism that focus on humans mattering morally because they have souls, are made in the image of deities or because we have been given dominion over other beings and the earth.
 There are also naturalistic versions, such as Humanism, which calls for universal compassion for all humans by appealing to solidarity and commonality within our species.
 However, under scrutiny, this anthropocentric view seems too limited.
 First, a short-sighted version of anthropocentrism is often blamed for the damage we have done to the environment – ravaging it for our immediate needs with scant thought for the future.
 Second, we already go beyond anthropocentrism by granting moral consideration to some non-human animals (often our companions and charismatic wild animals) largely because we know they can suffer and flourish and because we see that as morally important.
 Surely not only human suffering matters.

 Biocentrism goes even further and suggests we should grant moral consideration to all living things, so including animals, fungi and plants.
 Ecocentrism takes yet another step and demands moral consideration for living and non-living parts of the environment, often including abstract concepts like ecosystems, habitats, species and even Gaia – the idea that our entire planet is a type of self-regulating system, even an organism.
 While these worldviews might seem the most closely aligned with environmental concern, they too have problems.
-First, they risk prioritising things that we’re pretty sure can’t suffer (rivers, plants, ecosystems, populations, species) over individual beings we’re confident can suffer (like wild or farmed animals).
+First, they risk prioritising things that we’re pretty sure can’t suffer (rivers, plants, ecosystems, populations, species) over individual beings we’re confident can suffer (like animals in the wild or farms or laboratories).
 Second, many of those who claim an ecocentric view still exclude many obviously sentient beings, both farmed and wild, from their moral consideration.
-That undermines their claimed moral expansiveness and exposes their environmental concern as a narrowly human one – a thin veneer over the anthropocentrism we discussed above.
+That undermines their claimed moral expansiveness and exposes this type of environmental concern as a narrowly human one – a thin veneer over the anthropocentrism we discussed above.
 Third, if we genuinely cared about entire planetary systems in their own right, why would we care in particular about Earth and not any one of the other planets?
 The answer, of course, is that Earth is where all the sentient beings we are aware of live.
 Maybe many ecocentrists are really anthropocentrists or sentiocentrists deep down.
 Maybe ecosystems only really matter if they, in turn, matter to human beings or other beings that can suffer and flourish.

 We might wonder if it matters why we care about the environment – as long as we do care.
 After all, there is much common ground between these different perspectives.
 A healthy environment can be good for ecosystems, plants, humans and all other sentient beings.
 However, it’s important that our morality focuses very clearly on what should really matter – neither drawing our scope of moral consideration too narrowly or too wide.
 For me and millions of other Sentientists what matters morally is the suffering and flourishing, the life and death of every sentient being.
 Taking a Sentientist worldview seriously has radical implications for how we human animals live our lives, for example in transitioning to end all sentient animal farming, fishing and exploitation.
 Deciding to do just that would have powerful benefits for our environment, for us human sentients and for all the sentient non-human animals we share this planet with.
 That universal compassion for every suffering being, allied with a naturalistic, scientific approach, is what should drive our environmentalism.